Kisan Mahapanchayat at Muzaffarnagar concludes

 The 'Mahapanchayat' was called by Naresh Tikait, the president of BKU and brother of BKU leader Rakesh Tikait who broke down on Thursday at Ghazipur.
 The congregation was held at the GIC ground in Muzaffarnagar to decide on the future of the sit-in protest at Ghazipur.

+Naresh Taikait told ANI that some farmers could have lost their way and reached Red Fort, but they can never do such act which can insult the nation.

+"The violence was to defame the protest of the farmers," he added.

-Tikait during his address to the fellow farmers urged them to go to Delhi to protest against the farm laws.
+Earlier, during his address to the fellow farmers, Taikait urged them to go to Delhi to protest against the farm laws.

 "Whoever wants to go to Delhi, from tomorrow you can proceed to go towards the Ghazipur border.
 We are continuing out agitation against the farm laws," he said.